VanessaEvo/SQL-Tester/README.md

+## This is just a project to pass the time, and I have no plans to maintain it any longer.
+If you'd like to improve this tool, please submit a Pull Request.

-# Professional SQL Injection Testing Tool - 2025.1
+# SQL Injection Testing Tool

 ## 🌟 Overview

-This Professional SQL Injection Testing Tool is designed for educational purposes and authorized security testing.
+This SQL Injection Testing Tool is designed for educational purposes and authorized security testing.
 It provides a comprehensive, multi-threaded platform for learning about SQL injection vulnerabilities and testing the security of web applications with proper authorization.

 Built with Python and Tkinter, it features a modern, intuitive user interface and a powerful detection engine to help users identify and understand SQLi vulnerabilities effectively.